-102. The NFMA requires that all Forest Service projects and activities "shall be consistent with the land management plans."
+99. The NFMA requires that all Forest Service projects and activities "shall be consistent with the land management plans."
 16 U.S.C. § 1604(i) (2004).
 The Forest Service must follow the Standards and Guidelines set forth in the Six Rivers, Klamath and Northwest Forest Plans at the project-decision level.

-103. Standards and Guidelines of the NFP and the Six Rivers and Klamath National Forest Plans require that all mining operations in Riparian Reserves must have an approved PoO, reclamation plan and bond.
-These approved PoOs must comply with all requirements of the Forest Plans, CWA, ESA, NFMA, Organic Act and implementing regulations.
+100. Standards and Guidelines of the NFP and the Six Rivers and Klamath National Forest Plans require that all mining operations in Riparian Reserves must have an approved PoO, reclamation plan and bond.

-104. The Forest Service has allowed (via the determinations/decisions listed in Paragraph 3), and will allow (via the National/Regional Directives), suction dredge and other mining operations to proceed in Riparian Reserves without the required approved plans of operation, reclamation plans and bonds.
-The Six Rivers and Klamath National Forests, and the National/Regional Directives, have taken the position that the acceptance of NOIs from mining operators, rather than requiring Plans of Operations, is within the discretion of the agency and that the agency does not have to comply with the Forest Plans' requirement that all operators are required to submit Plans of Operation for approval.
-Such a position violates these Forest Plans (and the NFP) and the NFMA.
+101. The Forest Service has allowed, and will allow, suction dredge and other mining operations to proceed in Riparian Reserves without the required approved plans of operation, reclamation plans and bonds.
+The Six Rivers and Klamath National Forests have taken the position that the acceptance of NOIs from mining operators, rather than requiring Plans of Operations, is within the discretion of the agency and that the agency does not have to comply with the Forest Plans' requirement that all operators are required to submit Plans of Operation for approval.
+Such a position violates the Forest Plans and the NFMA.